rng-guy/NFSMWBartender/README.txt

  • which radio callsigns and chatter cop vehicles can trigger, and
  • the selection (and order) of interactive music tracks in pursuits.

-The "Basic" feature set FIXES SEVEN BUGS / ISSUES:
+The "Basic" feature set FIXES SIX BUGS / ISSUES:
  • helicopter mini-map icons are now always visible whenever a helicopter is active,
  • helicopters no longer cast static shadows (like cars do) with incorrect placements,
- • active roadblocks in pursuits no longer prevent new HeavyStrategy 3 requests,
  • the game is no longer biased in how it chooses to make Strategy requests,
  • Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,
  • Heat levels > 5 are now shown correctly in menus (requires Binary for missing textures), and